bluedotimpact/networking-bot/README.md

 You can create a new installation here: http://localhost:3000/api/slack/install

-And trigger the matcher by hitting: http://localhost:3000/api/scheduler/matcher
+And trigger the matcher by hitting: http://localhost:3000/api/scheduler/run

 To set up event callbacks to hit the right place, you can use ngrok:

 1. [Install ngrok](https://ngrok.com/docs/getting-started#step-2-install-the-ngrok-agent)
 2. Run `ngrok http 3000`
-3. In the Slack console, for '(dev) netbot' under 'Interactivity & Shortcuts' paste in `https://your-ngrok-subdomain.ngrok.io/api/slack/events`, then click 'Save Changes'
+3. In [the Slack console for '(dev) netbot'](https://api.slack.com/apps/A04LWUG8A3T/interactive-messages) under 'Interactivity & Shortcuts' paste in `https://your-ngrok-subdomain.ngrok.io/api/slack/events`, then click 'Save Changes'

 ## Deployment